Neagu Djuvara: Exile

 Having been implicated in absentia in the series of show trials inaugurated in the wake of Communist Romania by the Tămădău Affair, accused of being a spy, he decided to remain abroad.
 He left for Paris and was subsequently involved in advocacy of anti-communist political causes and the rallying of exiled intellectuals.
-Briefly employed by the International Refugee Organization, Djuvara became involved with the body of Romanian exiles, the Romanian National Committee, and helped organize American-assisted drops of voluntary paratroopers in support of the Romanian anti-communist resistance (most of whom were captured by the Securitate).
+Briefly employed by the International Refugee Organization, Djuvara became involved with the body of Romanian exiles, the Romanian National Committee, and helped organise American-assisted drops of voluntary paratroopers in support of the Romanian anti-communist resistance (most of whom were captured by the Securitate).
 He renounced his position by 1951, and subsequently worked for the exile magazine Casa Românească.

 In 1961, he settled in Niger, serving as an adviser for the country's Foreign Ministry (extending a two-year contract until 1984), and was a professor of International Law and Economic History at the University of Niamey.
 Djuvara was an acquaintance of President Hamani Diori, and notably accompanied him on official duty to Addis Ababa, attending the opening session of the Organisation of African Unity (1963).
 Having already begun to further his studies of philosophy in Paris, he received a Sorbonne doctorat d'État in the Philosophy of history (with the thesis Civilisations et lois historiques, guided by Raymond Aron).
 He was later awarded a diploma in Philology from INALCO.

 After 1984, he returned to Europe, resuming his activities with Casa Românească and other Romanian cultural institutions in exile.
 Djuvara was an active contributor to Radio Free Europe, and divided his time between Paris and Munich (occasionally traveling to Canada and the United States).

 Post-1989

 Djuvara returned to his native country soon after the Romanian Revolution of 1989.
 Between 1991 and 1998, he was an associate professor at the University of Bucharest.
 During the early 1990s, he was a noted critic of Romanian political developments, and especially of the Mineriad and the National Salvation Front government.

 He later joined the National Liberal Party, and expressed his concern that President Traian Băsescu was unable to complete planned reforms in the wake of Romania's accession to the European Union, as well as his belief that the former Securitate was still in a position of power.
 He also took a conservative stance on European affairs, being a vocal critic of Europe's multiculturalism.
 In August 2016, Djuvara turned 100, and upon the occasion was made a knight of the Order of the Star of Romania.
-His last public appearance was on December 5, 2017, when in an interview, he expressed his grief over the demise of King Michael.
+His last public appearance was on 5 December 2017, when in an interview, he expressed his grief over the demise of King Michael.
 He died from pneumonia in Bucharest on 25 January 2018, at the age of 101 years and 147 days, and was buried at Bellu Cemetery.

 Djuvara was survived by his daughter, granddaughters, and great-granddaughters.
 Most of his works in Romanian were published by Humanitas.